lee-janice/-lee-janice.github.io-/content/posts/about-this-site.md

 category: about
 ---

-<span class='newthought'> This website </span> has been simmering in my mind since I first began programming in 2018.
+<span class='newthought'> This website </span> has been simmering in my mind since I began programming in 2018.
-One of the first projects that I wanted to complete after my first programming course was the creation of a personal website, but there were numerous psychological barriers that stood in the way of its birth -- perfectionism, lack of confidence in my programming and writing capabilities, decision paralysis with respect to organization, form, and design -- all of your classic self-sabatoging mentalities.
+One of the initial projects that I wanted to complete after my first programming course was the creation of a personal website, but there were numerous psychological barriers that stood in the way of its birth -- perfectionism, lack of confidence in my programming and writing capabilities, decision paralysis with respect to organization, form, and design -- all of your classic self-sabatoging mentalities.
 But one day, riding on the coattails of my existential crisis-fueled euphoria (or as some would say, delusion), I woke up and declared "F@$*, I'm just going to send it!"[^fix].
 And send it I did, and herein lies the product of that sending.